 You might also consider hanging a grow light 6-9 inches above your plants to provide light on cloudy days.
 Make sure to also rotate your containers at least once per week in order to help your plants grow evenly.

 Start your plants in seed trays and then transplant them to window boxes or larger containers once the plants become rooted.
-Use a good quality potting soil, such as Black Gold All Purpose Potting Soil, and make sure the containers you use have drainage holes.
+Use a good quality potting soil and make sure the containers you use have drainage holes.
 If you use water trays under your pots, make sure that you check them after watering and drain any standing water in them.

 The herbs mentioned above will do fine provided temperatures are maintained between 55 and 70 degrees.
-Feed with a water soluble plant food, such as Miracle Gro All Purpose Plant Food, every 2-4 weeks just as you would any other indoor plant, and don't water until the soil surface becomes dry.
+Feed with a water soluble plant food every 2-4 weeks just as you would any other indoor plant, and don't water until the soil surface becomes dry.
 The use of a small fan will also help herbs survive the stuffy air conditions that can occur indoors in winter.

 Plant pests are usually less prevalent during the winter months.
 Nevertheless, visually check your plants at least once per week, and treat your plants with an insecticidal soap before pests actually become a problem.

 So don't let the winter doldrums get you down.
 Spice up your life and your winter meals with the addition of fresh, homegrown indoor herbs!